-During school hours students' personal cell phones and electronic devices (including earbuds) will remain off and out of sight or will only be allowed for educational purposes at the discretion of the teacher.
+During school hours, students' personal cell phones and electronic devices (including watches, wearables, and earbuds) will remain off and out of sight.
 If contact needs to be made with a student during school hours please call the office.

 Consequences for Infractions: